VeejayPL/VeejayPL/README.md

-## Status: April 2023

-Profile under construction...:stuck_out_tongue_winking_eye:

-# :wave: Hey there
+# :wave: Hello!

 My name is Wojtek and I'm a software development as well as system administration and cybersecurity enthusiast.
+Currently, a self-taught Node.js backend dev with a good knowledge of GNU/Linux operating system.

+Majored in electrical engineering with a spec in high voltage systems and since 2013, I have been working as a sales engineer on energy and electromagnetic compatibility (EMC) markets.
+I've always had a crush on working with computers, be it either programming or solving issues with the systems.

 # Tech & Tools